-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and interpretations adopted by the International Accounting Standards Board ("IASB").
-The consolidated financial statements have been prepared in accordance with all IFRS issued and in effect as at December 31, 2023.
+The consolidated financial statements have been prepared in accordance with IFRS® Accounting Standards as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee.

-These consolidated financial statements for the year ended December 31, 2023 were approved and authorized for issue by the Board of Directors on March 14, 2024.
+These consolidated financial statements for the year ended December 31, 2024 were approved and authorized for issue by the Board of Directors on March 11, 2025.